• Skip to main content

 • Smash the biscuits up in a bag or food processor until you have an even crumb, then tip into a bowl.

-• Add the melted butter and the sugar to the biscuit crumb.
-Mix well to combine.
+• Add the melted butter and mix well to combine.

 • Grease a loose-bottomed 20cm (8 inch) sandwich tin and then tip the biscuit mix into it.
 Press the biscuit mix into the bottom and up the sides to create a case.
 It’s important the biscuit is packed down really tightly.
 Place in the freezer while you prepare the caramel.